The report by TechUK and GfK found that ownership of smart speakers/home assistants has doubled but the popularity of smart homes has stagnated.

 Our FRESH DATA posts highlight the latest independent research.

+The number of households that own three or more smart devices has increased by a quarter from 2017.
 Ownership of connected home devices grew from 35% last year to 44%.
 The number of homes with no such devices dropped from 20% to 16%.

 - 23% of those surveyed indicated privacy concerns kept them from purchasing smart home technology

 - 16% cited security concerns that prevented them from buying IoT connected devices

 - 45% of respondents in an Accenture report said they believe their devices can listen in on conversations